SarahKubik/Portfolio/README.md

 # Heading 1

-As a new developer, I am creating a portfolio to illustrate my work and skills.
+As a new developer, I am creating a faux portfolio to illustrate work and skills.

-My portfolio consists of basic use of coding languages, HTML and CSS.
+The faux portfolio consists of basic use of coding languages, HTML and CSS.

 Header topics link to different sections of the webpage for easy navigation.